wtmdfym/localpixiv/README.md

 version 1.0.2
 Implemented running pyapp in cmd, smooth search function (but advanced search is not completed), home, viewer interface is basically perfect, setting interface and configuration file is completed.
-Add auto search when click tag in infoshower and can manually close this function.
+Add auto search when click tag in infoshower and can manually close this function. version 1.0.3
+Optimised the project structure, fixed bugs, improved the followings state, added the test drag and drop function state